-The Global Health Institute, in collaboration with the College of Agricultural and Life Sciences and the School of Medicine and Public Health, offers an Undergraduate Certificate in Global Health (similar to an academic minor) and Graduate•Professional•Capstone Certificates in Global Health.
+The Global Health Institute, in collaboration with the College of Agricultural and Life Sciences and the School of Medicine and Public Health, offers an Undergraduate Major, an Undergraduate Certificate in Global Health (similar to an academic minor), and Graduate•Professional•Capstone Certificates in Global Health.
 Field courses, independent studies, clerkships and other international rotations are also available for health professional students.

 Both the Global Health Major and Certificate in Global Health prepare students to go into the world ready to build bridges across sectors and meet challenges with ingenuity, scientific rigor and the spirit of the Wisconsin Idea.

 The Graduate • Professional • Capstone Certificate in Global Health gives traditional and non-traditional students new ways to work across cultures and disciplines to improve health for all.